BrunoJ-Data/sentry-card-fraud-detection/README.md

 # 📌 Project Goal

-This project aims to demonstrate how **machine learning and rule-based systems can be combined to detect financial fraud** by using a user a simple 'friendly' interface.
+This project aims to demonstrate how **machine learning and rule-based systems can be combined to detect financial fraud** by using a user-friendly interface.